Home U.S. Labor Laws Iowa Labor Laws

 Final Paychecks in Iowa

-According to Iowa Code 91A.4, when employment is suspended or terminated, the employer must pay all earned wages, less any lawful deductions, by the next regular payday for the pay period in which the wages were earned.
+Iowa’s final paycheck law is Iowa Code 91A.4.
+When employment ends, all earned wages must be paid by the next regular payday for the period the wages were earned.

 Avoid noncompliance penalties and save thousands with Workyard